 Developmental phase of teens

 It is when you become a teenager that your identity starts to take on greater formation.
-You start to think beyond the adults that may be taking care of you, or not taking care of you, and form more concepts of the self.
+You begin to think beyond the adults that may be taking care of you, or not taking care of you, and form more concepts of the self.
 It is at this time that social relationships also expand.

 How CDV and TDV connect in Adolescence